torienyart/auction_2211/README.md

 - An Auction will now be created with a date - whatever date the event is created on through the use of `Date.today`.
 The addition of a date to the event should NOT break any previous tests.
 The `date` method will return a string representation of the date - 'dd/mm/yyyy'.
 We want you to test this in with a date that is IN THE PAST.
 In order to test the date method in a way that will work today, tomorrow and on any date in the future, you will need to use a stub :)

-## Iteration 4 - Dates !
-And closing the auction
+## Iteration 4 - Closing the auction

 Use TDD to update your `Item` and `Auction` classes to respond to the following interaction pattern.
 Some notes:
 - `close_bidding` should update the item so that it will not accept additional bids